stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 You also view and restore files from a repository with the restic command-line utility.
 This means that you can restore files from a repository to any computer that has a copy of restic.

-Since restic only handles the back up and restoration of files, you will need to use other tools to handle database exports, scheduling, logging, and notifications.
-You can [pipe the output of commands to restic](https://restic.readthedocs.io/en/stable/040_backup.html#reading-data-from-stdin), which enables you to turn data exports directly into snapshots.
+By design, restic only handles the back up and restoration of files.
+You need to use other software to handle database exports, scheduling, logging, and notifications.
+Since restic is a command-line tool, you can integrate it with any other product or utility that works with the command-line.
+For example, you can [pipe the output of commands to restic](https://restic.readthedocs.io/en/stable/040_backup.html#reading-data-from-stdin), which enables you to turn data exports directly into snapshots.

-To use restic you only need these things:
+To use restic itself you only need these things:

 1. A copy of the restic utility.
 It is a single file, so there is no setup or installation process
 2. The address or location of the repository.
 This can be provided as an environment variable.